After The Party Ends:

 Is there any way to avoid the crash?

 This article was originally written on April 4th, 2019 after the end of PAX East.
-It was been updated and improved for the end of PAX Unplugged 2019 and PAX East 2020, and now been updated after PAX Unplugged 2023.
+It was been updated and improved for the end of PAX Unplugged 2019 and PAX East 2020, and now been updated after PAX Unplugged 2023 and 2024.

 The Many Types of Post PAX Depression